dalinkstone/dalinkstone/README.md

 ## Find me at: [dalinstone.com](https://dalinstone.com) and at [dalinstone@linkedin](https://www.linkedin.com/in/dalinstone/)

 ### 🛠️ Current `outside of work` project:
-- Medsistra.com - A web app for BYU-I students to perform charting when they are at clinicals
+- Skarn.fit - a fitness app for workouts, diet, water intake, and weight
-- How do we get Linux on Apple silicon M4 so that I never have to buy another laptop again?
+- How do we get Linux on Apple silicon M4 so that I never have to buy another laptop again? (i haven't done much with this)
-- Tinkering with C++, C, and Go
+- Tinkering with AI

 ### 🛠️ Things I am *currently* working on `at work`:
-- Parsing docker.service logs on Linux
+- Integrating daytona for all shapes and sizes of customers

 <details>
   <summary><strong><code>Read this for the long-form of what I've done professionally</code></strong></summary>

 ### ✅ Things I *accomplished* `at work`:
-- TypeScript modification to Docker Desktop UI
-- Regression model for scoring customer health
-- Automated customer metrics tracking
-- Chrome extension for displaying information on an as needed basis
+- I just started.
+Will add more soon.

 ### ✅ Things I *accomplished* in `previous roles`:
 - *@Abnormal Security*: Created KPI and SLA metrics dashboards in DataBricks using SQL for my team of 30 analysts as an after hours project to support my team